Skip to content

 Our amazing volunteers are absolutely essential in maintaining our veterans’ wellbeing.
 From providing crucial companionship to helping blind veterans get around their community, we wouldn’t be able to do what we do without them.

-volunteering hours were donated by our fantastic volunteers to support blind veterans in need
+volunteering hours were donated by our fantastic volunteers to support blind veterans in need.

-Case study: our award-winning volunteer service
+Our award-winning volunteer service

 Our befriending service has received the top honour of ‘Quality in Befriending Excellence’, as judged by Befriending Networks.